aetting/compeval/generation_system/README.md

 The RC object can specify the following:
 * `rtype`: object-relative or subject-relative (`orc` or `src`)
 * `event`: the event described by the relative clause.
 The value here will be another EVENT object, as described above.

+## Config files

+Config files are used to specify a) the input constraints for the sentences to be generated, and b) possible structures for the sentences.

+The three example config files give some illustrations of how you can specify constraints.

+`config1.example.json` specifies no input constraints.
+Sentences can vary freely within the built-in parameters of the system.

+`config2.example.json` uses all of the categories of input constraint, to illustrate usage of each.
+* With `needEv`, it specifies an event that all sentences must include: in this case, an event with *lawyer* as AGENT of *recommend*.
+This is a JSON object.
+* With `avoidEv`, it specifies an event that no sentences can include: in this case, an event with *lawyer* as AGENT of *shout*.
+This is a JSON object.
+* With `needList`, it specifies lemmas that need to be present in every sentence.
+This is a JSON object with keys for 'noun','transitive' (verb), and 'intransitive' (verb), and arrays of lemmas as values.
+* With `avoidList`, it specifies lemmas that cannot be present in any sentence.
+This is a JSON object with keys for 'noun','transitive' (verb), and 'intransitive' (verb), and arrays of lemmas as values.

+`config3.example.json` demonstrates a more complex usage of the EVENT object in specifying the `needEv` constraint.
+In this case, the constraint specifies that

 ## Generating sentences